Spirals-Team/librepair-experiments/README.md

 The branches that have 4 commits have one commit (the third one) that contains also the human patch.

-## Builds Information extracted from the Travis API
+## Builds Information extracted from the Travis CI API

-Starting from January 2016 to April 2019, we collected the build failures in Travis CI.
+The repository contains the builds collected in the period between February 2017 and August 2018.

 A build can have different states, and as reported in the [official documentation of Travis CI](https://docs.travis-ci.com/user/for-beginners/#breaking-the-build), a build is considered broken when one or more of its jobs complete with a state that is not passed: errored, failed, or canceled.

-In the following table, we reported the number of the collected builds, divided by their state:
+In the following table, we reported the number of the collected builds based on their state:

 |                            | failed      | passed      | errored     | canceled  |
 |----------------------------|:-----------:|:-----------:|:-----------:|:---------:|
 | **Number of the builds**   | 13.181      | 896         | 48          | 12        |

 Every build is triggered by an event.
-In particular, in the following table it is possibile to see the number of the collected builds divided by the type of their trigger event:
+In particular, in the following table it is possible to see the number of the collected builds that have been triggered by a specific event:

 |                            | push        | pull request  | cron        | api      |
 |----------------------------|:-----------:|:-------------:|:-----------:|:--------:|
 | **Number of the builds**   | 7.172       | 6.266         | 539         | 160      |

-Using the information extracted from the Travis API, we also divided the builds based on the build duration expressed in seconds.
-The following table shows the number of the builds divided by different build time ranges:
+Using the information extracted from the Travis API, we also classified the builds based on the build duration expressed in seconds.
+The following table shows the number of the builds per different intervals of build time.

+In addition to the classic events (`push` and `pull request`), there can be other two types of events: `cron` and `pull request`.

+The event type `cron` means that the build has been triggered via the [Travis CI cron jobs](https://docs.travis-ci.com/user/cron-jobs/), that can run builds at regular scheduled intervals independently of whether any commits were pushed to the repository.

+The event type `api` means that the build has been triggered using the Travis CI API.

 |                                            | Number of the builds   |
 |:------------------------------------------:|-----------------------:|